 Dealing with constant price change

-In the business world, most travelers and bookers do not have the luxury of shopping around for every flight.
+In the business world, most travellers and bookers do not have the luxury of shopping around for every flight.
 Those that do soon find out that saving money costs time and effort.

 Buying by the basket